Charleston & Savannah Itinerary: A Lowcountry Road Trip

 Be sure to visit The Battery on your second day in Charleston.
 It’s called The Battery because of the coastal defense artillery battery that used to be located there.

 The Battery is located on the lower Charleston peninsula, where you’ll find a seawall promenade perfect for a morning walk.
-If you’re looking to enjoy some shade and escape the heat, take a stroll through White Point Garden.
+If you’re looking to enjoy some shade and escape the heat, I recommend taking a stroll through White Point Garden.

 Visit the historic Charleston City Market